You are here

 Classification of medical devices

-Medical devices will be placed into one of the main classifications depending on the level of risk they pose.
+The risk level of medical devices determines their classification.
 The higher classification level, the tougher the requirements will be.

 - What does the manufacturer intend the medical device to be used for?

-- How invasive will it be in the body (e.g. is it a bandage to be placed on the skin, or a catheter to be inserted into the body)?
+- How invasive will it be in the body (e.g., is it placed on the skin, or a catheter inserted into the body)?

 - Where on (or in) the body will it be used?